 With a nod to the Mexican lucha libre tradition, Lucia shows everyone on the playground that girls can most definitely be superheroes in this story about culture, caring, and confidence.

-14. Winter Is Here , In the Middle of Fall , and When Spring Comes by Kevin Henkes and Laura Dronzek
+14. Winter Is Here , In the Middle of Fall , When Spring Comes, and Summer Song by Kevin Henkes and Laura Dronzek

-The patterned text, precise language, and cheerful illustrations in these titles are perfect for sharing with Kindergarteners, no matter the weather!
+The patterned text, precise language, and cheerful illustrations in these titles are perfect for sharing with kindergartners, no matter the weather!
 Inspire seasonal artwork and writing all year long.

 15. Round by Joyce Sidman